miklevin/MikeLev.in/_posts/2024-11-03-api-enabling-llm-ghost.md

 Once this works, we can proceed with the actual card injection.
 But first, let's confirm we can reliably find and access our target element.

-**Me**:
+## Success

-## Found The Content Container!!!
+**Me**: Found The Content Container!!!

-**Claude**:

-Perfect!
+**Claude**: Perfect!
 Now we know we have reliable access to our target container.
 Let's try a simple content addition before attempting the full card injection:

 ```python
 async def handle_chat_message(self, websocket: WebSocket, message: str):